cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/KnifefightInAPhonebooth.md

 ---
 section: Katherine
-displayTitle: Nevermore
+displayTitle: "Nevermore Fought Dirty Then Played Her Closing Act: The 2010s In A Post 2016 World"
-uriTitle: Nevermore
+uriTitle: nevermores-closing-act
 ---

-Nevermore Fought Dirty Then Played Her Closing Act: The 2010s In A Post 2016 World

 We're a knifefight in a phonebooth
 And I was begging you to end it,